lukapavlic/NanoCLM/README.md

 - - Log handles audit logs on Tenants and Contacts (action / old value / new value / responsible person / timestamp )
 - - only create/update/delete operations are logged
 - - all events are published to ActiveMQ topic
+- - (Merged) CLMSearch microservice handles predefined queries and custom user-related queries and settings
 - Security is managed outside, user_id (unique string) is required
-- CLMSearch microservice handles predefined queries and custom user-related queries and settings
 - CLMGui is a simple search-based SPA web client

 ## Plot